 The program is funded by a grant to the Department of the Attorney General from the U.S. Department of Justice, pursuant to the John R. Justice Prosecutors and Defenders Incentive Act, 42 USC 3797cc-21.
-For the present grant period, the amount of funding available for student loan repayment benefits is \$30,000.
+For the present grant period, the amount of funding available for student loan repayment benefits is \$33,094.

-The student loan repayment amount for each beneficiary will be a minimum of \$1,000, due to the federal budget cut for the 2014 fiscal year.
+The student loan repayment amount for each beneficiary will be a minimum of \$1,654.70 for the 2021 fiscal year.
 If the number of selected beneficiaries is insufficient, the amount may be increased up to \$10,000 per beneficiary, or the application period may be reopened to recruit additional applicants.
 The amount paid will not exceed \$10,000 for any individual in any calendar year or an aggregate total of \$60,000 for any individual.